Empress Nagako: Empress consort

 Nagako was the first Japanese empress consort to travel overseas.
 She accompanied Hirohito on his European tour in 1971 and later on his state visit to the United States in 1975.
 She also took care of him in later years and chose his attire for him.
 Hirohito was said to have described their union as a source of solace and contentment and Nagako reportedly "showed a subject's deference" to him.
 Their marriage lasted nearly 65 years, the longest of any Japanese imperial couple.

 A talented artist, two collections of Nagako's paintings, which she signed as Toen or Peach Garden, were published and she gifted the UK's Queen Elizabeth II with one of her pieces in 1971.
 She also wrote waka, a collection of which was published in 1974.
 She was reported to have enjoyed singing, and played the piano, violin and Japanese harp.
-Nagako suffered a fall in July 1977, injuring her spine, and following another serious fall was confined to a wheelchair from 1980 for the remainder of her life.
+Nagako suffered a fall in July 1977, injuring her spine.
+Following another serious fall, she began using a wheelchair in 1980, and used one for the remainder of her life.
 The last public ceremony she took part in was her husband's 86th birthday celebrations in April 1987.

 Empress dowager

 After the Emperor's death on 7 January 1989, she became empress dowager.
 At that time, she was in failing health herself and could not attend her husband's funeral.
-She was confined to a wheelchair and remained in seclusion for the rest of her life.
+She used a wheelchair and remained in seclusion for the rest of her life.
 A video of her sitting in a wheelchair beside a window was published in 1993.
 There were also persistent rumours that she was suffering from dementia or Alzheimer's disease.
 In 1995, she became the longest-living empress dowager of Japan, breaking the record of Empress Kanshi, who had died 868 years earlier.